janEntikan/kaa/README.rst

 ============================
 Kaa - console text editor
 ============================
+!!!WARNING: THIS VERSION OF KAA IS FOR ME TO DESTROY, NOT FOR YOU TO USE, DESTROY YOUR OWN COPY!!!

 Kaa is a small and easy CUI text editor for console/terminal emulator environments.